tallman5/core-js/README.md

 # @tallman5/core-js
-Resuable stuff I use all the time.
+Stuff I use all the time.
+The code for this package is in ```src/core-js```.
+The rest of the code in this repo is for a test site.

 ## Monaco Editor with Custom Grammers